 Canon EOS Ra vs the Canon EOS 6D/Nikon D750

-This is why we say this is the best camera for astrophotography overall but in comparison to the Canon 6D and Nikon D750 there are some downsides:
+These astro-specific modifications are why we say this is the best camera for astrophotography overall but in comparison to the Canon 6D and Nikon D750 there are some downsides:

-- It is much more expensive (click the link below to check the live prices), and as it is relatively new it is hard to find pre-used models for sale
+- It is more expensive (click the link below to check the live prices), and as it is relatively new it is hard to find pre-used models for sale

 - Camera type: Mirrorless